8bitandrew/SocketRobot/README.md

 # SocketRobot
-Used to controll a Raspberry Pi robot through the network using sockets
+Used to control a Raspberry Pi robot through the network using sockets